 When scientific evidence seems to undermine pro-life positions on issues such as birth control and in vitro fertilization, pro-lifers’ enthusiasm for research sometimes wanes.
 For example: Some people believe emergency contraception, also known as the morning-after pill or Plan B, is an abortifacient, meaning it may end pregnancies.
 Because the pill can prevent a fertilized egg from implanting in a woman’s uterus, advocates argue, it could end a human life.

 Sulmasy, who openly identifies as pro-life, has argued against this view of the drug—and found it difficult to reach his peers in the movement.
-“It’s been very difficult to convince folks within the pro-life community that the science seems to be … suggesting that [Plan B] is not abortifacient,” he said.
+“It’s been very difficult to convince folks within the pro-life community that the science seems to be … suggesting that [Plan B] is not abortifacient,” he says.
 “They are too readily dismissing that work as being motivated by advocacy.”

 And at a basic level, the argument for abortion is also framed in scientific terms: The procedures are “gynecological services, and they’re health-care services,” Cecile Richards, the president of Planned Parenthood, says.
-This alone is enough to make even gung ho pro-life advocates wary.
+This alone is enough to make even gung-ho pro-life advocates wary.
 “Science for science’s sake is not necessarily good,” said McGuire, who serves as a senior fellow at the Catholic Association.
-“If anything, that’s what gave us abortion. … When the moral and human ethics are removed from it, it’s considered a medical procedure.”
+“If anything, that’s what gave us abortion … When the moral and human ethics are removed from it, it’s considered a medical procedure.”

 Even with all these internal debates and complications, many in the pro-life movement feel optimistic that scientific advances are ultimately on their side.
-“Science is a practice of using systematic methods to study our world, including what human organisms are in their early states,” said Farr Curlin, a physician who holds joint appointments at Duke University’s schools of medicine and divinity.
+“Science is a practice of using systematic methods to study our world, including what human organisms are in their early states,” says Farr Curlin, a physician who holds joint appointments at Duke University’s schools of medicine and divinity.
 “I don’t see any way it’s not an ally to the pro-life cause.”